 You love watching your baby hit those sweet milestones — the first smile, first giggle, and rolling over for the first time.
-But one that’s sometimes not so sweet (for you or for them) is cutting their first tooth.
+But one that’s sometimes not so sweet (for you or for them) is teething.

 Although this is a typical part of growing for babies, it is one of those milestones that can bring discomfort, tears (from you and baby), and even sleepless nights (yep, more of those!).